Lance-Cruz/fpga-vga-verilog/index.md

 ### **Code Adaptation**

 For my code adaptation I did the following, check if I'm in within a certain range of rows and, then check the range of columns to fill in the colour.
-Take for example the first row of my design which would be at row 90 to 110.
-Then I would use the column variable that would range from 170 to 470 and in increments of 20 fill in with what colour I wanted it to be.
-The first row had the first 5 blocks as white, then the next 5 are black, and then the last 5 are white.
+Take for example the first row of my design, the row range would be from 90 to 110, and for the columns, I used a range from 170 to 470, with each block occupying 20 pixels.
+In the first row, the first 5 blocks were white, the next 5 were black, and the last 5 were white again.
+This pattern was repeated for each subsequent row.

 Calculcations to get row one and two
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/CodeAdaptCalc.jpg">

-Here I calculated the positions and colours of the first two rows of my design.
+Here I calculated the screen coordinates to get the position and colours for the first two rows.

 Code to simulate the first row